-His goal as a teacher and a coach is to bring students together, instill in them the desire to accept a challenge, to learn to work together and to achieve collectively what would have been impossible to achieve alone.
+His goal as a teacher and a coach is to bring students together, instill in them the desire to accept a challenge, and then learn to work together and to achieve collectively what would have been impossible to achieve alone.

-Bill teaches Chemistry and Environmental Science, coaches boys' thirds soccer, boys' and girls' swimming and girls' J.V. lacrosse.
+Bill teaches chemistry and environmental science, coaches boys thirds soccer, boys and girls swimming and girls junior varsity lacrosse.
 He is an advisor, waterfront director and co-director of the Genereaux Aquatic Center with his wife, Donna.
 They live with their daughters, Lyndsay '10 and Selena '12, and dogs, Jeb and Leap, in Colburn House.
 In their free time, they enjoy camping, gardening and vacations in Maine.